simonmichael/hledger_site/src/doc.md

 h3 { margin-top:0; }
 </style>

-hledger has lots of docs, listed below and in the site's sidebar, covering different needs (you don't need to read all of them).
+hledger has lots of docs, covering different needs.
+They are listed below, and also in the site's sidebar.
+(But don't worry - you don't need to read all of them.)
-You can also view some of these offline, from the command line.
+You can read some of them offline too, using hledger's `help` command or `--help` flag.

-## Examples
+## Getting started

 - **[hledger by example](hledger-by-example.md)**
   is a book introducing hledger gradually, through examples.